 Amble Links First School.
-The Pupil Premium Grant 2016-17
+The Pupil Premium Grant 2016-17 Impact Statement (July 2017)

 The school is allocated, by the government (click here for more information), a sum of money each year to address the current underlying inequalities between children eligible for free school meals (FSM) and their peers.
-In the current 2016-17 financial year this amount is £1320 for each pupil ever eligible for FSM, £1900 for those in the care of the Local Authority (LAC) or £300 with a parent in the Armed Forces (Service Pupil Premium).
-At Amble Links First school this sum comes to £62,640.
+In the 2016-17 financial year this amount was £1320 for each pupil ever eligible for FSM, £1900 for those in the care of the Local Authority (LAC) or £300 with a parent in the Armed Forces (Service Pupil Premium).
+At Amble Links First school this sum came to £62,640.